SD-WAN Tunnels

 For Fortinet, tunnels are aggregated into a single tunnel representation.
 Highlight is focused on showing a location talking to another destination location, so rather than showing the technical components, we represent the information in a way non-technical users understand - location to location.

-When viewed for today only, the colour indicator for each section on the Details page gives an indication if it is currently impacting the associated heat tile colour.
-This applies for collapsed sections also.
+When viewed for today only, each section on the Details page gives an indication if it is currently alerting and thus impacting the associated heat tile colour.
+Find out more about colour coding.

 Percent/Actual